 Indore Madhya Pradesh, India Travel Guide

-Buses: Atal Indore City Transport Services Ltd. (AICTSL) operates a network of city buses.
-These include both standard and AC buses, covering routes across Indore.
+Buses: Atal Indore Transportation In the city Services Ltd. (AICTSL) operates a network of city buses.
+This covers both standard and AC buses, covering routes across Indore.

 Metro: The Indore Metro is currently under construction.
 Initial phases expect to become operational in segments in the coming years, with the first phase aiming for completion by 2024-2027.
 It is not currently operational for public use.